Groomsville, Queensland: Geography

-Part of the eastern and southwest boundary is marked by Cooby Creek.
-The creek flows into and out of Cooby Dam which occupies the southern extremities of Groomsville.

-Road infrastructure
+The locality is bounded to the south-east by Cooby Creek, to the south by the Cooby Creek Reservoir (the impoundment of the creek), and to the south-west by Cooby Creek now beyond the wall of the Cooby Dam.

 The Pechey-Maclagan Road runs through from north-east to north-west, while Groomsville Road runs to the south-east.

+The land use is almost entirely grazing on native vegetation.

 History

 Jericho Estate Provisional School opened on 29 May 1906.
-In 1908 it was renamed Groomsville Provisional School.
-On 1 January 1909 it became Groomsville State School.
+In 1908, it was renamed Groomsville Provisional School.
+On 1 January 1909, it became Groomsville State School.
 The school closed in 1951.
+It was on a 2 acre site at 845 Pechey Maclagan Road (27.31475°S 151.96649°E).

+Cooby Dam was constructed between 1938 and 1941 making Cooby Creek Reservoir the first water supply dam for Toowoomba.